 Step 5.
 Add another coat of the stain if necessary, and let it dry

 After the stained surface has dried completely, inspect the wood to see if you are happy with the color.
-If you prefer it darker, apply a second coat the same way you did the first, wiping the excess carefully along the wood grain.
+If you prefer darker, apply a second coat like the first, carefully wiping the excess along the wood grain.

-Often, you will need to wait for at least 8 hours before you can apply a top coat of your choice.
-To be on the safer side, we recommend letting the stain cure for up to 24 hours before sealing it with your top coat of choice.
+You will often need to wait at least 8 hours before applying a top coat of your choice.
+To be safer, we recommend letting the stain cure for up to 24 hours before sealing it with your top coat.

 Step 6: Seal the finished ash wood